stak21/fuji_shell/README.md

 To exit out of a process or command, `ctrl c` is used.
 Control-C interrupts a process and causes it to abort.

-To exit out of the hsh shell, the user can do one of the following, `ctrl D` or `exit `.
+To exit out of the fuji shell, the user can do one of the following, `ctrl D` or `exit `.
 When exiting with `ctrl D`, an exit status of 0 is given.